 I have seen other shows too eager to move the narrative forward.
 Too many times I have seen showrunners ensnare their protagonist in other romantic entanglements far before it made sense to do so.
 If the person who was lost was the love of their lives, it makes sense for there to be an extended time of grief — especially when kids are involved.

 What made DS9 so unique was how seriously its writers treated the love that Sisko had for his wife.
-In “Emissary” Sisko is barely able to contain his distaste for Captain Picard, the man he holds responsible for his wife’s death.
+In “Emissary,” Sisko is barely able to contain his distaste for Captain Picard, the man he holds responsible for his wife’s death.
 The rest of the first season finds Sisko focusing on his job so intently because the pain of the loss of his wife lies just beneath the surface.

 Watching Sisko fall in love with Kasidy remains one of my favorite parts of the show.
-His playful and caring demeanor with her is part of what makes season four so rewarding to watch — and why we are devastated for him when she is sent to prison in “For The Cause.”
+His playful and caring demeanor with her is part of what makes Season 4 so rewarding to watch — and why we are devastated for him when she is sent to prison in “For The Cause.”
 When she’s released, Sisko wastes no time picking up where they left off — even more evidence that his feelings for her are real.
-We see the highs and lows of romantic love in the relationship shared by Sisko and Kasidy, and it is further evidence of how smart the show is when it comes to black love.
+We see the highs and lows of romantic love in the relationship shared by Sisko and Kasidy, and it is further evidence of how smart the show is when it comes to Black love.

 After seeing him so saddened by the loss of his wife early in the series, watching Sisko find love again was a joy to behold.
 He eventually came to love Kasidy deeply and passionately, again reminding us that he, a Black man, embodied the fullness of his humanity.
-In a world where black life is treated with such frivolity, this is notable.
+In a world where Black life is treated with such frivolity, this is notable.

-I’ve been Black my whole life—all 38 years.
+I’ve been Black my whole life — all 38 years.
 And there is more to living in this skin than a constant struggle with white supremacy.
 There are so many moments of joy.
 Raising a son; falling in love; enjoying great music (so much of it that we helped create and refine); savoring a well-cooked (and seasoned) meal; and, yes, remembering those we have lost along the way.
-These, too, are parts of Black life—and DS9 fully understood that.
+These, too, are parts of Black life — and DS9 fully understood that.